 Imagine the bustling docks of New York City in the early 19th century, a hive of activity with ships arriving from and departing to ports around the globe, their holds filled with goods from distant lands.
-Then, almost overnight, the activity grinds to a halt.
+Worth adding: then, almost overnight, the activity grinds to a halt.
 Sails are furled, docks deserted, and the vibrant energy of international trade is replaced by an eerie silence.
 This was the stark reality imposed by the Embargo Act of 1807, a drastic measure enacted by President Thomas Jefferson that aimed to keep America out of the escalating conflicts between Great Britain and France but instead crippled the American economy.

 Main Subheading